-Ballet Students will learn ballet positions and terminology.
-The different styles of ballet and famous ballet choreographers and companies will be explored.
+Ballet Students will utilize their knowledge of ballet positions and terminology and refine their skills.
+The different styles of ballet and famous ballet choreographers and companies will continue to be explored.
 Ballet documentaries on companies and choreographers will help the students get a better outlook on ballet beyond the classroom.